Tours and Attractions in Edirne

 Shopping in Edirne

-Edirne has some unique souvenirs and merchandise guests can purchase as keepsakes.
+Edirne has some unique souvenirs and merchandise that guests can purchase as keepsakes.
 Fruit-shaped soaps and ornamental brooms are some unusual items you can buy to remember your trip here.

 A few specific places we recommend visiting: